|

 - Solar Lab

-- I'm currently building a state of the art, alternate
+- I was building a state of the art, alternate

 energy lab at my off grid geodesic

 domes near Ward.
-This is where I plan to develop a
+This is where I planned to develop

 several products in the alternate energy field.
 While I